top of page

 Price Trends: Where Spokane Home Values Are Headed

-The average sold price ($474,000) is showing some short‑term volatility, including a ~3.3% decline compared to the prior month.
+• The average sold price ($493,000) shows some short-term volatility, including a 0.8% increase compared to the prior month.

 Key takeaways: